 We can’t talk about the best dual CPU motherboards if we don’t fit some older platforms in here.
 For example, the ASUS Z10PA-D8 is an LGA 2011 socket motherboard that supports anything from the 2014 Xeon E5-2600 v3 and up to the 2016 Xeon E5-2600 v4 family.

-This socket may be a bit outdated compared to EPYC server processors or 2020 Xeon Gold CPUs, but at least you can grab those for an affordable price if you manage to find them on the used market.
+This socket might appear slightly outdated when compared to EPYC server processors or Xeon Gold CPUs from 2020, but fortunately, you can still acquire them for a reasonable price if you happen to find them on the secondhand market.

 This platform does support DDR4 but only up to 2400 MHz and 512GB capacity (8 slots).
 Whether that’s enough DRAM depends on your use case.

-It has ample storage support with 10 SATA3 ports, one of them being M.2.
+It has abundant storage support with 10 SATA3 ports, one of them being M.2.

 Overall, it is a solid dual socket motherboard, but only if you manage to find it at a reasonable price and the CPUs available for it.